-True collaboration is often a strange business and in the case of the “Bizarre Fables” collaboration between wife & husband.
-The wife would draw and paint, while the plots developed organically.
-They shared our visions, day after day and night after night, while the owls hooted incessantly from nearby trees and barns.
+True collaboration is often a strange business and in the case of the “Bizarre Fables”, the collaboration was between husband and wife.
+Heather would draw and paint, while the plots developed organically.
+Gary and Heather shared their visions, day after day and night after night, while the owls hooted incessantly from nearby trees and barns.

 The plots developed organically, naturally.
-From the wife came the idea of a gross man who would find himself pregnant, – the theme of “Bread for Toggle”.
-Also, from this came the idea of a powerful old woman whose soul was captured in a box that was then bound tight with briar.
-She actually dreamed this, and the husband, who actually wrote the fables, was so inspired by her dream.
+From Heather came the idea of a gross man who would find himself pregnant, – the theme of “Bread for Toggle”.
+Also from Heather came the initial idea of a powerful old woman whose soul was captured in a box – a box that was then bound tight with briar.
+She actually dreamed this, and her husband, Gary, who wrote all the fables, was inspired by her dream.
 This, of course, was the origin of “Grandma’s Soul”.
 There were other strange happenings surrounding the genesis of these tales.
-The story called “The Blossom Maker” was written in two as if the writer was taking dictation from a spirit.
+The story called “The Blossom Maker” was written in just two hours, as if the writer was taking dictation from a spirit.

 Simply by looking at the blossom on the trees, together with the experience of being husband and wife during their first spring together, led to stories which needed to be written.
 In fact, Heather and Gary were so inspired in those days, it is perhaps a valid question to ask why more tales were not created.